-The Graduate Certificate of New Technologies Law also provides a pathway to the ANU Master of Laws (LLM) for graduates from non-cognate disciplines upon completion of Law and Legal Institutions (LAWS8586).
+The Graduate Certificate of New Technologies Law also provides a pathway to the ANU Master of Laws (LLM) for graduates from non-cognate disciplines.

 The Graduate of Certificate of New Technologies Law provides a flexible structure and includes a range of law electives, including information technology, legal app development, blockchain and legal innovation, cyber warfare, artificial intelligence and media law.

 This program caters to students with or without a law background.

 To see the full range of courses available, please visit Programs and Courses.

 As an ANU College of Law student, you'll learn from leading academics, world-renowned guest lecturers and industry experts from Australia and around the world.
 All courses are taught by staff with international research reputations and draw upon ANU Law’s strategic location in the national capital.

 You'll also benefit from a range of real-world learning opportunities that are unique to studying law at ANU, including international e-moot competitions and legal hackathons.